Filip54242/free_stacheltier_python3/README.md

+## Update
+I Have updated this code to work on python3.
+Tested on a Igel D520c found in a Flea Market.

 # free_stacheltier
 This tool has been created to factory reset IGEL thin clients.
 Tested with firmware version 4 and 5.